 Essential oil uses for common pregnancy symptoms

 Morning Sickness, Nausea/Vomiting, Heartburn: I prefer to try either ginger, peppermint, or spearmint tea for nausea, but when I do use essential oils for nausea, I like to keep a drop or two of ginger, spearmint or a combo of two on a personal inhaler, in my purse.
 Spearmint is preferred over peppermint, as it is not as intense and has less pulegone (a constituent found in several minty essential oils that can cause liver toxicity to the mother if used in excess).
 Some mothers also find relief with the refreshing scents of lemon, grapefruit, lime, and sweet orange when experiencing nausea and vomiting.

 Chest Congestion/Cold: For chest congestion and stuffy noses, I like to treat pregnant women with my Cool Vibes Vapor Rub Jr. (the 6+ months blend).
-Fir needle and cypress are two of my favorite alternatives to use in place of Eucalyptus, for breathing and chest congestion.
-You can add in a few drops of Frankincense or bergamot to help combat illness, chest congestion, and germs, if needed.
+Fir needle and cypress are two of my favorite alternatives in place of Eucalyptus, for breathing and chest congestion.
+You can add a few drops of Frankincense or bergamot to help combat illness, chest congestion, and germs if needed.

-Stretchmarks & Dry Skin: For stretchmarks and scars, dilute 2 drops (Roman or German) chamomile essential oil and 2 drop sweet orange essential oil into 1 oz. rosehip seed oil, and massage all over.
+Stretchmarks & Dry Skin: For stretch marks and scars, dilute 2 drops (Roman or German) chamomile essential oil and 2 drops sweet orange essential oil into 1 oz. rosehip seed oil, and massage all over.
 I used a body butter for myself, during my pregnancy.
 I used it daily, and found no stretchmarks postpartum!
 (Hallelujah!
-Not everyone is so lucky with stretchmarks!)
+Not everyone is so lucky with stretch marks!)

 More great references for essential oil safety while pregnant or nursing